Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

     - Click on the dropdown menu Code button located next to green "Gitpod" button.
     - Click on "Open with GitHub Desktop" to clone and open the repository locally.
     - Click on the "Choose" option and navigate to the local path where the cloned repository should be located.
-    - Click "Clone"
+    - Click "Clone".

-- For more details on how to clone repository in Github click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+- For more details on how to clone repository in Github see [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 [Top](#table-of-content)
 # Credits

 ## Content

-- The quote on the home page comes from Frieda Khalo.
+- The quote on the home page comes from artist Frieda Khalo.

-- The text for sections was written by myself.
+- The text for sections was written by myself based on the materials provided by the artist.

 ## Media